-Using the 1984-2015 catch data, the time-period that overlaps our available environmental data, the Jul-Sep catch models were compared against a “naive” model in which the forecasted Jul-Sep catch is the Jul-Sep catch in the prior year.
-The “naive” model has no estimated parameters and is a standard null model for time series modeling.
-Models with ln(Nt-1) (Oct-Mar catch in prior year) as the explanatory covariate were strongly supported over the naive model and over models with ln(St-1) (Jul-Sep catch in prior year) as the explanatory variable (Tables A1 and A2).
-Addition of the catch two years prior, ln(Nt-2) or ln(St-2), was not supported (by AIC or F-tests) for either the linear or non-linear models.
-We tested the support for non-linearity in the effect of the prior year catch by comparing models with ln(Nt-1) or ln(St-1) included as a linear effect or as a non-linear effect using GAMs (Table A2).
-The residual error decreased using a non-linear response and LOOCV decreased but at the cost increased degrees of freedom.
-Overall there were three models with almost idential AIC and LOOCV: linear and non-linear with ln(Nt-1), and non-linear with ln(Nt-1) and ln(Nt-2).
-We choose the non-linear with ln(Nt-1) as the base catch model based on further diagnostic tests (described below) and to minimize loss of degrees of freedom.
-The adjusted R2 of this model was 24.4%.
+For 1984–2015 July–September catches, models with the October–March catch in the prior year [ln(Nt-1)] serving as the explanatory covariate were strongly supported over the naïve model and over models with the prior-year July–September catch [ln(St-1)] serving as the explanatory variable (Tables A1 and A2).
+The use of 2 years of prior catch [ln(Nt-2) or ln(St-2)] was not supported by AIC or F values for the linear or non-linear models.
+In the comparison of GAMs with ln(Nt-1) or ln(St-1) included as a linear or non-linear effect, the use of a non-linear response reduced the residual error and LOOCV, but at the increased the degrees of freedom (Table A2).
+Three models had almost identical AICs and LOOCV: linear and non-linear models with ln(Nt-1), and a non-linear model with ln(Nt-1) and ln(Nt-2).
+We choose the non-linear model with ln(Nt-1) as the base catch model based on further diagnostic tests (described below) and to minimize the loss of degrees of freedom.
+The adjusted R2 value for this model was 24.4.

-The model selection results were similar for models of the Oct-Mar landings (Nt), but the models explained much more of the variance (with a maximum adjusted R2=56.6).
-The most supported model for Nt (Tables A3 and A4) based on AIC and F-tests used a non-linear response to Oct-Mar catch of the previous season ln(Nt-1) plus a non-linear response to Jul-Sep catch two years prior ln(St-2), however the LOOCV (out of sample prediction accuracy) was higher than the naive null model.
-The simpler model with only ln(Nt-1) had the second lowest AIC and the lowest LOOCV (and lower than the naive null model).
-This simpler model was also included as one of the base models for the Oct-Mar catch.
+Similar model selection results were obtained for the October–March landings, but these models explained much more variance (maximum adjusted R2=56.6).
+The best-supported model, based on AIC and F values, was the non-linear model with ln(Nt-1) and ln(St-2), and this model exhibited more out-of-sample prediction accuracy (LOOCV) than did the naïve model (Tables A3 and A4).
+The simpler model with only ln(Nt-1) had the second lowest AIC (lower than the naïve model) and lowest LOOCV values.
+This model was also included as a base model for the October–March catch.

-As diagnostic checks, we repeated the model comparisons with the landings data set from 1956 to 1983.
-The results were the same for the Jul-Sep catch (Table A5) with the model with ln(Nt-1) included as a non-linear covariate giving the lowest AIC and LOOCV.
-For the Oct-Mar catch (Table A6), the results were very similar but not identical.
-The model with ln(Nt-1) included as a non-linear covariate had the lowest LOOCV while the models with ln(Nt-1) and ln(St-2) or ln(St-2) had the lowest AIC (though less than 1 from the AIC of the ln(Nt-1) model).
-We also did an influential years test using leave-one-out cross-validation (Appendix F).
-This test involved leaving out one year and repeating the model selection tests.
-This analysis supported the selected base models using the 1984-2015 data.
-The dynamic linear models (allowing a time-varying effect of prior catch) performed poorly for the Jul-Set catch with high AIC and LOOCV.
-For the Oct-Mar catch, the performance was mixed with higher AIC but lower LOOCV for one of the DLMs.
+Repeated model comparison using 1956–1983 data yielded the same results for the July–September catch, with the non-linear model with ln(Nt-1) having the lowest AIC and LOOCV values (Table A5).
+For the October–March catch, the results were very similar, but not identical.
+The non-linear model with ln(Nt-1) had the lowest LOOCV value, and the models with ln(Nt-1) and ln(St-2) or ln(St-2) had the lowest AICs [although the difference from the AIC for the ln(Nt-1) model was <1;Table A6].
+The influential years analysis supported the base models selected using the 1984–2015 data (Appendix F).
+The DLMs performed poorly for the July–September catch, with high AIC and LOOCV values.
+One DLM for the October–March catch showed mixed performance, with a higher AIC and lower LOOCV value.